royruddle/6-step-data-quality-method/README.md

 5. Check combinations of variables (do they violate any of your assumptions or business rules?).
 6. Characterise the cleaned data.

-We also provide a checklist (a spreadsheet) that lists the tasks for each step.
-The tasks are described below and articulated as questions for you to answer about your data.

 ## Tasks
 You may approach investigations from two complementary perspectives: establishing the characteristics of your data and assessing its quality.
 For example, you may wish to determine how the number of records varies with time (data characterisation) or check whether records are missing from a given time-period (data quality).
 Similarly, you may calculate the distribution of data (characterisation) or determine if outlying values are implausibly high/low (quality).

-### Characterisation tasks
-TBD

-### Data quality tasks
-TBD
+The 6-step method contains 69 tasks, which will enable you to perform those investigations efficiently and rigorously.
+The tasks are articulated as questions for you to answer about your data (see Tasks and Questions)[https://github.com/royruddle/6-step-data-quality-method/downloads/tasks_and_questions.pdf]).
+We also provide a (checklist)[https://github.com/royruddle/6-step-data-quality-method/downloads/tasks_checklist.xlsx] (a spreadsheet) that lists the tasks for each step.

 ### What, Why, How, When?
 TBD